 - The man who founded Curry's PC World maintained steam engines here.

-- The city's first billionaire began his career in the local market selling reject curtains.
+- The city's first billionaire began his career on Leicester market selling reject curtains.

 - It's the home of the UK's first mainland local radio station.